Abderrahmane Meziane: USM Alger

 In 2011 Abderrahmane Meziane joined the USM Alger Academy, coming from the FAF Academy.
-Where he achieved with them two titles for the Ligue Professionnelle 1Meziane U21 season 2012–13 and 2013–14 and one in the cup with U17 in 2011 against USM Blida and scored a goal in a match. the first official game with the first team was in the 2013-14 season in the Ligue Professionnelle 1 against JSM Béjaïa and participated in just one minute as a substitute in the place of Mokhtar Benmoussa, In the following season, Meziane was promoted to the first team and played eight games and scored a single goal against JS Saoura in the Ligue ProfessionnelMezianele 1.
+Where Meziane achieved with them two titles for the Ligue Professionnelle 1 U21 season 2012–13 and 2013–14 and one in the cup with U17 in 2011 against USM Blida and scored a goal in a match. the first official game with the first team was in the 2013-14 season in the Ligue Professionnelle 1 against JSM Béjaïa and participated in just one minute as a substitute in the place of Mokhtar Benmoussa, In the following season, Meziane was promoted to the first team and played eight games and scored a single goal against JS Saoura in the Ligue ProfessionnelMezianele 1.
 On July 8, 2015, Meziane moved on loan for one season to RC Arbaâ in order to get a chance to play more, and he greatly excelled, which made him return to USM Alger strongly, and in the first season after his return Meziane won his first title in his football career by winning the Super Cup.
 As for the Ligue Professionnelle 1 Meziane was the second best scorer with eight goals equal with Oussama Darfalou.
 On June 21, 2017, Meziane scored his first goal in The CAF Champions League against Zamalek in 2–0 victory.
 In his last season Meziane won the Ligue Professionnelle 1 title for the first time and in the final round against CS Constantine where he scored a goal in 3–1 victory to guarantee the title.
 On August 21, 2021, Abderrahmane Meziane came back again and signed a two-year contract with USM Alger and after great negotiations about the salary, they agreed for 260 million per month.
 On June 3, 2023, Meziane won the first international title in his football career by winning the 2022–23 CAF Confederation Cup after defeating Young Africans of Tanzania.